maxliaops/kaggle-quickdraw/readme.md

 * stratify mini-batches
 * combine lr-plateau scheduling with sgdr
 * use drop connect
+* use fully convolutional model with progressive image resizing
 * train on category subset and add "other" category for samples on in complementary category set
 * http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/
 * papers